 Cash Contests – Up to $15

-A sweepstake-like draw that offers cash prize.
+A sweepstake-like draw that offers a cash prize.
 It is conducted every day of the week.
 Don’t miss these.

 In my opinion, the one feature that separates Vindale from the crowd is its preference to pay in cash rather than points.

-For me personally, if the reward system is points based, I know I just have to go through the extra trouble to convert the points into a direct check payable to me or have them transferred into my PayPal account.
+For me personally, if the reward system is points-based, I know I just have to go through the extra trouble to convert the points into a direct check payable to me or have them transferred into my PayPal account.

-This is really frustrating for me, as if I am dealing with some foreign currencies!
+This is really frustrating for me as if I am dealing with some foreign currencies!
 So I am really thankful to Vindale, as it leaves in no doubt on how much exactly I am going to make every time I take up a task or assignment, in good old US dollars and cents!

 Vindale Reviews by Other Users